Does My Fitness Pal Work?

 Which type of diet works best for you?

-Review of My Fitness Pal
+My Experience Using My Fitness Pal

 I don't think there has ever been a day of my life that I haven't thought about what I should and should not eat.
 Trying to keep my weight under control has been a life-long project for me.
 I know I'm not alone.
 Most of us who struggle with our weight have tried some of the most extreme diets in the hopes that there would be some magic in eating all meat, or all fruit, or avoiding chocolate.